Wireless Communications of the German Army in World War II: Armoured force communications

 FuG 5: A high-band HF/low-band VHF transceiver.
 It operated in the 27,000 to 33,300 kHz (27-33.3 MHz) frequency range with a transmission power of 10 Watts.
 This equipment provided for 125 radio channels at 50 kHz channel spacing.
 It was usually used with a two-metre antenna.
 Was present in almost all German tanks and some other vehicles.
 Was the standard kit for tank-to-tank communication within platoons and companies.
-Range was approx 2–3 km when using AM voice and 3–4 km when using CW.
-Reworked to produce the FuG 5 (Luft) variant which was used for air-to-ground communication until replaced with the FuG 7.
+Range was approx 2–3 km when using AM voice and 3–4 km when using CW Reworked to produce the FuG 5 (Luft) variant which was used for air-to-ground communication until replaced with the FuG 7.

 FuG 6: A high-band HF/low-band VHF transceiver.
 It operated in the 27,000 to 33,300 kHz (27-33.3 MHz) frequency range with a transmission power of 20 Watts.
 It was usually used with a two-metre antenna.
 It was used by armoured observation posts.
 These were usually early-model tanks with some of their armament removed and replaced by equipment for artillery observers.
 It was used by the observers to communicate with the armoured unit leaders via their Fug 5 radios.
 Main advantage over the FuG 5 was greater range.
 Range was approx 4–6 km when using AM voice and 6–8 km when using CW.
-Comparable to the American SCR-508 tank radio, which covered a similar frequency range (20-27.9 MHz) at 25 watts.
-The major difference between German Army tank sets and US Army tank sets was the American use of FM for the high-HF/low-VHF bands.
+Comparable to the American SCR-508 tank radio, which covered a similar frequency range (20-27.9 MHz) at 25 watts and the SCR-608 artillery variant (which operated in the 27-38.9 MHz frequency band) The major difference between German Army tank sets and US Army tank and artillery sets was the American use of FM for the high-HF/low-VHF bands.